mc68-net/t8dev/README.md

   - Playing CMT (Cassette Tape) Images
   - The py65 Monitor

-This repo is used by cjs for development of programs in 8-bit assembly languages (for a variety of platforms) and tools to aid this development.
+This repo supports development of programs in 8-bit assembly languages (for a variety of platforms) and tools to aid this development.
+It includes a Python framework under `pylib/` and build tool `bin/t8dev` that builds and tests the assembly code.
-It includes:

-- A Python framework (under `lib/`) for running unit tests on 6502 machine code in the [py65] 6502 simulator.
-Unit tests use [pytest] and are in `.pt` files, generally with the same base name as the source file containing the code under test.
+Unit tests are written in [pytest] and use Python-based CPU simulators such as [py65] for MOS 6502 and `testmc.mc6800` for Motorola 6800.

-- Scripts (under `tool/`) for downloading and building development tools, including assemblers, binary file and disk image tools, and 8-bit PC simulators.
+The `t8dev.toolset` packages build and install various development tools such as [Macroassembler AS][asl], other assemblers, binary file and disk image tools, and 8-bit microcomputer emulators.

-Run the top-level `./Test` script to see everything go.
-Adding `-C` as the first flag will do a fully clean build, including re-installation of all tools, which may be necessary if the third-party tools have been updated.

-This currently has been tested only under Linux (Debian 9), but is likely to work under MacOS and other Unices.
-It likely can be made to work under Windows as well, if there's demand; contact <cjs@cynic.net> if you're interested in getting support for this.
+This currently has been tested only under Linux (mainly Debian), but should work under MacOS and other Unices.
+It likely can be made to work under Windows as well, if there's demand; [contact cjs](#contact-infomation) if you're interested in getting support for this.

 File and Directory Organization